MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 In Subscriptions, Refunds had no Description, but in the new Recurring setup, this field is present and mandatory.
 We will prefill it with a simple "Refund" for you.

 ### 4.3 Refund responses
-There will be no callbacks anymore for refunds after Nordic Wallet Launch.
+There will be no callbacks anymore when refunding payment executed in new platform after Nordic Wallet Launch.
 All needed information will be handled through API response.
+Although if you are refunding a payment which was reserved and/or captured before Nordic Wallet Launch you still need to provide status_callback_url and you will receive callback in provided url about refund status.

 :star: **Recommendation:** If you use refunds review planned API responses and adjust your integration to handle it.